Appeal procedure

 • List of publications

-• Exposé of previous and planned research activities and collaboration ideas within the university
+• Exposé of previous and planned research activities and cooperation ideas within the university

 • Teaching profile

-• Evidence of university education (diploma or master's certificate, diploma or master's certificate, doctoral certificate, etc.)
+• Proof of university education (diploma or master's certificate, diploma or master's certificate, doctoral certificate, etc.)

-• If applicable, samples of work in the form of an artistic portfolio (for artistic professorships)
+• If applicable, work samples in the form of an artistic portfolio (for artistic professorships)

 Your application